Private Cloud Computing | Definition, Advantages & Disadvantages

 Q4.
 Is it possible to scale private clouds to handle growing businesses?

 Private clouds may have limitations in scalability compared to public clouds.
-Organizations must evaluate their growth projections and choose the cloud solution that aligns with those expectations.
+Organizations must evaluate their growth projections and choose a cloud solution that aligns with those expectations.

 Q5.
 Are there hybrid solutions that combine private and public cloud features?